European Electronic Communications Code (EECC)

 These changes required a review of the legislative framework for the telecommunications sector to make it fit for the digital age and to provide a regulatory landscape in which Europe's electronic communications sector could thrive.

-To achieve this, the Code updates the following key areas:
+To achieve this, the EECC updates the following key areas:

-DECC have held four workshops with stakeholders in relation to the EECC.
+DECC have held a number of workshops with stakeholders in relation to the EECC.
 Presentations from these information sessions are below.

 OTT Stakeholder Event Presentation Nov 2020